DieAufzuegler/food-delivery-flask-restless/README.md

-Prototype of a REST API for a Foodora-like company built with the Swagger framework.
+Prototype of a REST API for a Foodora-like company built with the Flask-restless.

+Student project for the "Software Engineering - Design" course at FRA-UAS during the summer semester 2017.

 ## Requirements
 * python3